-A lot of the savoury food we love comes with plenty of salt to really enhance the flavour, to say nothing of how well salt also helps to preserve food.
+A lot of the savory food we love comes with plenty of salt to really enhance the flavor, to say nothing of how well salt also helps to preserve food.

 Yet dogs have very different tolerances to certain foods than the rest of us, and a lot of experts – ourselves among them – consistently advise dog owners to monitor the salt levels of what their pooches eat very closely.